markabrahams/node-net-snmp/README.md

  * MIB parsing and MIB module store
  * SNMP agent with MIB management for both scalar and tabular data
  * Agent table index support for non-integer keys, foreign keys, composite keys and table augmentation
+ * Agent support for "RowStatus" protocol-based creation and deletion of table rows
+ * Agent support for these MIB constraints: MAX-ACCESS, integer ranges, string sizes, integer enumerations
  * SNMP proxy forwarder for agent
  * AgentX subagent
  * IPv4 and IPv6